vaughnmuirhead/import-file/README.md

 # import-file
 A custom widget for ESRI's web appbuilder product that allows a user to import spatial data from a file.
+Currently supports upload of SHP(Zipped), CSV and DXF.